 Made with durable stainless steel construction, Hamilton Beach's Scoop Single Serve Coffee Maker is built to deliver.
 It features fast-brewing technology to make an eight-ounce cup in 90 seconds and a 12-ounce travel mug in under three minutes.
 (Translation: This model will do the legwork for you as your brush your teeth.)
 While Hamilton Beach's regular (a.k.a. automatic) drip will create a rich cup of Joe, you can select the machine's "Bold" setting for extra flavor.
 Once you're done using the machine, it will automatically shut off to help preserve energy.

 Believe it or not, you don't have to spend a small fortune on a great single-serve coffee maker.
-With nearly 7,500 positive reviews on Amazon, a 4.3/5 rating on the site, and an "Amazon's Choice" badge, Black+Decker's option strikes a great balance between quality and affordability.
+With nearly 5,000 positive reviews on Amazon and a 4.2/5 rating on the site, Black+Decker's option strikes a great balance between convenience and affordability.

 Consider Black+Decker's coffee maker a great option for anyone who wakes up craving a jumbo cup of coffee.
 Instead of having a number of brew sizes, this machine dumps your java into an accompanying stainless steel travel mug.
 That way you can enjoy up to 16 ounces of coffee in a snap.
 Simply add a mug of water and coffee grounds – this machine comes with a reusable filter – and Black+Decker will take care of the rest.